Asian American hip-hop: Mountain Brothers

-Mountain Brothers are considered cultural pioneers, being one of the first Asian American hip-hop groups and also for the lack of sampling of other music in construction of their own.
+Philadelphia's Mountain Brothers emerged from the underground rap scene and are considered cultural pioneers, being one of the first Asian American hip-hop groups with an authentic style and also for the lack of sampling of other music in construction of their own.
+The Mountain Brothers were briefly signed to Ruffhouse Records, a major record label, in 1997 but did not publish an album under the record label.
+In the following year, 1998, the group released their debut album Self, Vol. 1, through their own independent record label.
 Mountain Brothers released two critically acclaimed albums, Self Vol 1(1999) and Triple Crown(2003), the first of which is widely considered to be an independent hip-hop classic.
+The Mountain Brothers' music video for their song, Galaxies was broadcast on MTV, making the rap group one of the first Asian American artists to do so.